Aadil-SA22/ChurnSnitch/README.md

 3. Shap values (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
 In below plot we can see that why a particual customer's churning probability is less than baseline value and which features are causing them.

 ![](https://github.com/archd3sai/Customer-Churn-Analysis-and-Prediction/blob/master/Images/shap.png)

-## Flask App

-I saved the final tuned Random Forest model and deployed it using Flask web app.
-Flask is a micro web framework written in Python.
-It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
-I saved the shap value explainer tuned using random forest model to show shap plots in app.
-I have also utilized the cox-proportional hazard model to show survival curve and hazard curve, and to calculate expected customer lifetime value.

-The final app shows churning probability, gauge chart of how severe a customer is and shap values based on customer's data.
-The final app layout can be seen above.